tobiasrausch/wally/README.md

 # Wally

-A genomic variant viewer for the uninspired...
+A genomic variant viewer for the uninspired... (scalable, X11-free genome plotter).